Alejandro-Mironov/Nioxis/doc/doc.md

 ## Setting up Neovim

-If you are an avid user of Neovim, this section can be skipped as the majority of the `init.lua` file, is heavily commented and it's self-explanatory, however, if you are somewhat new to Neovim, I want to point out a few key lines of code to make your experience a lot smoother.
+If you are an avid user of Neovim, this section can be skipped as the majority of the `init.lua` file, is heavily commented, and it's self-explanatory, however, if you are somewhat new to Neovim, I want to point out a few key lines of code to make your experience a lot smoother.

 ### Leader Key